theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/LEGAL_AND_IP.md

 **Summary:** By depositing these documents into the Zenodo Evidentiary Plane, the Author has ensured that no corporate entity can successfully claim "first-to-invent" status regarding Ring -3 AI containment architectures post-2017.

 The ultimate proof that Ring 0 and Ring -1 have fallen is found not just in threat intelligence, but in the frantic defensive posturing of the hardware oligopoly.
 Between March 3 and March 31, 2026, official USPTO Patent Center records documented 22 third-party preissuance submissions across 6 unique patent applications filed by NVIDIA, AMD, and Intel.
 The OEMs are racing to claim substrate-level territory at Ring -2 and Ring -3 (e.g., Virtualized Roots of Trust, Attestable PCR Extensions).
 While the oligopoly attempts to patent defensive walls to catch up to the autonomous threat vectors, the Schröder Precedence™ already occupies the only wall that cannot be delegated upward.

+## Part II Threat Elements

+For clarity, the specific threat model elements to document here are:

+- Nation-state competition over chronology and prior art.
+- Patent encroachment by OEMs.
+- Documentation drift and section deletion.
+- Artifact tampering in CI/CD.
+- Corruption of DOI linkage or release tags.
+- Ambiguous version control or corpus references.
+- Misclassification of public versus sealed material.
+- Loss of reproducibility due to missing logs or thresholds.

+## Part III Metrics Clarified

+The metrics listed in Part III are the ones that make the protocol legible to researchers:
+- latency.
+- trial count.
+- sample rate.
+- F1 score.
+- human-reaction ratio.
+- reset vector timing.
+- threshold boundary.
+- hardware platform reference.

+## Part I/II/III/IV Layout Rule

+Use this layout:
+- Part I for identity, branding, notices, abstract, executive summary, and repository map.
+- Part II for doctrine and threat model.
+- Part III for architecture, metrics, and protocol.
+- Part IV for legal/IP and the corpus table.

+That is the cleanest “summary-plus” shape for your research audience, and it keeps the README readable without stripping away the architecture [web:5][web:33][web:147].